Mottelz/potions/README.md

 # Potions

 This is a basic project to teach Flask.
-As routes are added, they will be added to the route.
+As routes are added, they will be added to the doc.

 ## Routes